r3bl-org/r3bl-open-core/cmdr/README.md

 >   to this
 >   [stackoverflow question](https://stackoverflow.com/questions/65553557/why-rust-is-failing-to-build-command-for-openssl-sys-v0-9-60-even-after-local-in).

-## R3BL giti - perform verison control with confidence
+## R3BL giti - perform version control with confidence

-<a id="markdown-r3bl-giti---perform-verison-control-with-confidence" name="r3bl-giti---perform-verison-control-with-confidence"></a>
+<a id="markdown-r3bl-giti---perform-version-control-with-confidence" name="r3bl-giti---perform-version-control-with-confidence"></a>

 R3BL [`giti`](https://github.com/r3bl-org/r3bl-open-core/tree/main/cmdr/src/giti) 🐱 is an
 interactive CLI app to give you more confidence when working with git 💪.

 ### Commands that allow you to work with branches
 <a id="markdown-commands-that-allow-you-to-work-with-branches" name="commands-that-allow-you-to-work-with-branches"></a>

 | Command                | Description                       |